 Just like your ears, your nose has hair for a good reason.
 But if it's sticking out from your nostrils, it can become distracting.
 If you have a single stray hair, give it a quick tweeze.
 If your nose hair grows in more of a bushel, you can purchase an electric trimmer specifically for the nose.
 Nose trimmers have a cylinder end that inserts shallowly into your nostril and quickly trims the excess hair.

-Due to the friction of your shirt, shoulder hair often doesn't grow in evenly like it does on your legs or forearms.
+Shoulder hair often doesn't grow in evenly like it does on your legs or forearms.
 Instead, it can tend to look patchy.
 If this bothers you, remove it.
-You can wax it off or use an at-home hair removal cream which you can apply, let it sit for a few minutes, and then wipe it off.
+You can wax it off or use an at-home hair removal cream that you can apply, let it sit for a few minutes, and then wipe it off.
 Be careful with this, as sensitive skin can tend to get irritated with the chemical in the cream.

 Foot care is something men might forget to incorporate into their routines, but regular pedicures can keep feet feeling smooth and toenails looking well-maintained.
 Some guys have hair on their toes and a quick shave in the shower or even a stop at the salon for a wax will get rid of the tufts of toe hair.